johnivore/borg-summary/README.md

 * Read & write CSV data files containing backup info for each host.
 * Better error checking from borg output.
+* Add `borg-summary-all.py` which prints a very succinct summary of all backup repos, and optionally details about every repo.

 #### Changed